Forks Township, Northampton County, Pennsylvania: History

 Prior to the Walking Purchase in 1737, the Lenape, a Native American tribe, inhabited the area and many Lenape artifacts were found in the area.
 Forks Township was founded in 1754 north of Easton, Pennsylvania.
 It was founded as a farming based community in-between the Bushkill Creek and Delaware River.

 Permanent settlement by the colonists happened in the early 18th century due to its proximity to an Irish-Scottish settlement named "Hunter's Settlement" in Lower Mount Bethel Township.
 After decades of new settlers settling in the Lehigh Valley, Northampton County was formed from Bucks County, Pennsylvania to its south.
-Many taverns and inns were developed due to meet the demand of passengers through the area, such as Pennsylvania Route 611 in the 19th century.
+Many taverns and inns were developed to meet the demand of passengers through the area, such as Pennsylvania Route 611 in the 19th century.

 During the Industrial Revolution, many dairy industries and blacksmiths emerged in the region.
 Crayola was founded in 1903 as a small crayon industry in Easton, and moved its headquarters to Forks Township.

 In the mid-20th century, the decrease of agriculture led to major suburban development in the area.
 Since the 1990s, the area has converted to mostly a residential suburb of Easton.